synaptics-astra/doc/linux/index.rst

 .. note::

-    Mirroring of display output is not supported.
+    Mirroring of display output is not supported, except on SL1620 with X11 and the Matchbox Windows Manager.

 .. note::

-    Dual Display is not supported with X11.
+    Dual Display is supported with X11 with SL1620 (screen replication) and SL1680.

 The Shell with SSH
 ------------------